Eco-Materials & Low Emissions

 DENSO is assessing the appropriateness of lead alternatives in light of regulatory trends related to lead and other items in high-melting-point solder, glass, ceramics and alloys (aluminum and copper), which are presently exempt from the application of lead regulations.

 We are utilizing an internal system and issuing responses concerning the communication of information about SVHC *3 in products and components.

 Furthermore, we cooperate with related industries to analyze the impact of these substances on automobile parts from an early stage before they are designated as “SVHC,” subject to REACH regulations to promote activities facilitating prompt responses.

 Resource Recycling via Parts Rebuilding Business

 In creating collection and recycling systems for used products, DENSO believes in the importance of ensuring effectiveness and efficiency.
 At the same time, we are working to expand our parts rebuilding business by practicing recycling with the following priorities in order to minimize environmental impact: product reconditioning (rebuilding) > parts reuse > material recycling.

 Many alternators (electric generators) and starters taken from used automobiles can be restored to an adequate level of functionality if consumables such as brushes and bearings are replaced and serviced.
-DENSO REMANI CORPORATION (Anjo City, Aichi, Japan) recovers, reconditions and ships such parts, assuring their quality via rigorous performance inspections comparable to that used for new products.
+We have built a recycling network consisting of our customers, substations, service stations, DENSO SOLUTION JAPAN CORPORATION, and DENSO REMANI CORPORATION (Anjo City, Aichi, Japan) for recovering, reconditioning, and shipping such parts, assuring their quality via rigorous performance inspections comparable to those used for new products.